Colon Cancer: Understanding the Risks, Symptoms, and Treatment Options

 By Kaili Baker

 Colon cancer, also known as colorectal cancer, is one of the most common types of cancer worldwide, affecting both men and women.
 It typically starts as growths called polyps in the inner lining of the colon or rectum.
 Over time, some of these polyps can turn into cancer.
-Early detection, preventive measures, and treatment advancements have led to better survival rates, making awareness of colon cancer’s symptoms, risks, and treatment options crucial for maintaining health and well-being.
+Early detection, preventive measures, and treatment advancements have led to better survival rates.

 Risk Factors and Causes